 It’s not enough to simply create a powerful therapeutic payload in the lab.
 If you don’t have a practical and safe method of delivering it where it is needed in the body, its real-world applications will always be limited.

-There are a few conventional delivery options available, including synthetic lipid nanoparticles and viral vectors — currently being used in the BioNTech/Pfizer and Oxford/Astrazeneca Covid-19 vaccines, respectively, as well as in a host of protein, RNA, and gene therapies.
+There are a few conventional delivery options available, including synthetic lipid nanoparticles and viral vectors — currently being used in the BioNTech/Pfizer and AstraZeneca Covid-19 vaccines, respectively, as well as in a host of protein, RNA, and gene therapies.

-“It was one of our founders, professor Matthew Wood from the University of Oxford, who really was the first one to have the idea of using exosomes as a means to deliver a drug cargo,” Antonin de Fougerolles, CEO of Evox, told me.
+“It was one of our founders, Matthew Wood from the University of Oxford, who really was the first one to have the idea of using exosomes as a means to deliver a drug cargo,” Antonin de Fougerolles, CEO of Evox, told me.